Serbia–Ukraine relations: Military cooperation

 Ukraine and Serbia signed a Treaty on Military Cooperation in 2003.
 Based on this treaty there were four meetings of working groups for enhancement of the cooperation.
 Priorities set by two sides are mutual army modernization, development and production of arms and military equipment, involvement of Serbian companies in decontamination of radioactive ammunition in Ukraine, joint operation in third markets, exchange of information, expert consultations and training of military staff.

 On 29 May 2025, the head of Russia’s Foreign Intelligence Service has accused Serbia of supplying weapons to Ukraine via third countries like Czechia, Poland, and Bulgaria.
 Including “include hundreds of thousands of artillery shells and over a million rounds of ammunition”.
 The Serbian President, Aleksandar Vučić, denied the accusations, saying “we work only for Serbia”.
 However the Serbian President said: "But one more thing — our factories must stay alive and operate.
 About 24,000 people are directly employed in the defense industry, and they rely on it.
 Right now, we are directing weapons to supply our own army".

 The following day the Serbian Krušik ammunition factory exploded, wounding 8 workers and hospitalised another worker.

 Cultural cooperation

 In 2004 a treaty of cooperation was signed between the State Committee of Archives of Ukraine and the State Archives of Serbia and in 2005 a treaty of cooperation the Vernadsky National Library of Ukraine and the National Library of Serbia.
 Serbia donated 5,000 laptops and tablets to Ukraine in 2024.

 Ukrainians in Serbia

 Ukrainians in Serbia are a recognized ethnic minority group.
 Ukrainians in Serbia are closely related to Pannonian Rusyns.
 According to the 2022 census there were 3,969 ethnic Ukrainians in Serbia and 11,483 Rusyns, mostly living in Vojvodina.

-Travel regime

-In 2011, Serbia and Ukraine mutually abolished the requirement of obtaining an entry visa for its citizens for up to 180 days.